The Banach Algebra $L^{1}(G)$ and Tame Functionals: Preliminaries

-The following fact can easily be derived using the finite intersection property characterization of compactness (see, for example \cite{Ko}). \begin{f} Suppose that $\{f_{n}\}_{n \in \N}$ is an independent family of continuous functions over a compact $X$.
+The following fact can be easily derived using the finite intersection property characterization of compactness (see, for example, \cite{Ko}). \begin{f} Suppose that $\{f_{n}\}_{n \in \N}$ is an independent family of continuous functions over a compact $X$.
 Then there are $a < b \in \R$ such that for every disjoint, possibly infinite $P, M \subseteq \N$:

 \end{f} \begin{f}\cite[Lemma~6.4.3]{GM-MTame} Let $\{f_{n}\}_{n \in \N}$ be a bounded sequence of continuous functions on a topological space $X$.
 Let $Y$ be a dense subset of $X$.
 Then $\{f_{n}\}_{n \in \N}$ is an independent sequence on $X$ if and only if the sequence of restrictions $\{f_{n}\mid_{Y}\}_{n \in \N}$ is an independent sequence on $Y$. \end{f} As in \cite{GM-rose,GM-fpt,GM-survey}, we say that a Banach space $V$ is \textit{Rosenthal} if any bounded sequence contains a weak Cauchy subsequence, or equivalently, if $V$ does not contain an isomorphic copy of $l^1$.
-Such Banach spaces appear in many publications (especially, after Rosenthal's classical work \cite{Ros0}), usually without any special name.
-The following fact is a nontrivial reformulation of some known results of Rosenthal. \begin{f} \cite[Example~2.5.1]{GM-MTame} Let $V$ be a Banach space, then the following conditions are equivalent: \ben \item $V$ is a Rosenthal Banach space. \item The unit ball $B_{V}$ of $V$ is tame as a family of functions over the weak-star compact unit ball $B_{V^{*}}$. \een \end{f}
+Such Banach spaces appear in many publications (especially, after Rosenthal's classical work \cite{Ros0}), usually without any special name. \begin{defin} Let $V$ be a Banach space: \ben \item A bounded subset $A \subseteq V$ is said to be \emph{tame} if it is tame as a family of functions over $B_{V^{*}}$. \item A weak-star compact subset $M \subseteq V^{*}$ is said to be \emph{co-tame} if every bounded $A \subseteq V$ is tame as a family of functions over $M$. \een \end{defin}